-Exposition is an integrated part of artistic work in Uniarts’ research environment.
+Exposition is an integrated part of artistic work in SKH's research environment.
 Researchers present their concepts, processes, artefacts and performances for peers with the help of exposition where different artistic intentions and focuses can be clearly set out.
 Each research project must therefore present (stage, narrate, sing, choreograph and so on) its results in a way that is both rigorous and consistent.
 This means that the description of the insights and the results of the research can also be given in something other than written form.
 The encounter with the artistic artefact or performance becomes a central feature in the critical review of the aesthetic, epistemological, ethical, political or social dimensions contained in or demonstrated by the work.
 This requires research to be critically reviewed by peers who have the skills and competence to process the claims and arguments contained in the research results, often in a combination of different exposition formats.
 By developing different formats in which peer review can be carried out, research within the area also addresses the challenges that arise when research is formulated and presented in forms that communicate through an artistically performed experience.
 Research in the area thereby also contributes to pushing the boundaries that existing forms of publication and dissemination of research set for the ambitions of artistic research.

-Uniarts’ research area is eclectic in that it is open to diverse contributions.
+SKH's research area is eclectic in that it is open to diverse contributions.
 At the same time it is important to identify research trends that are not part of the area of Artistic Practices.
 First of all, research that is done on a completely theoretical basis or without a grounding in practical experience is not included in the area Artistic Practices.
 Nor can research that uses art to illustrate one or more of its concepts – or research that is primarily focused on the history of the art form – be considered a central part of Artistic Practices.
 Even if research that develops tools, materials or technology to support artistic practice can be crucial to support and improve artistic expression itself, that research is not characteristic of the area of Artistic Practices – insofar as the knowledge and expertise was not developed by means of artistic processes and methods.

 In summary, it can be said that the area of Artistic Practices primarily includes research that is carried out on the basis of artistic methods and artistic interpretation.
 The practical exercise of the art form – and the relevant exposition of the research results – are the trademark of the area.